Blog

 However, for some, the impact lasts longer.
 People who experience chronic stress, long custody battles, or financial struggles may continue to face memory issues.
 Ongoing therapy and healthy lifestyle choices are essential to prevent long-term decline.

-How to Support Children’s Memory and Learning
+Supporting Children’s Memory and Learning Through Divorce

 Parents can take steps to protect their children from memory problems during divorce.
 Stability is key.
 Keeping routines consistent, even between two homes, helps children feel secure.
 Open communication reassures them that the divorce is not their fault.